hbuurmei/asl_trunk/README.md

-# asl_trunk
+# ASL Trunk Robot
-Welcome to the ASL Trunk robot repository, which includes documentation and source code.
+~~Welcome to the ASL Trunk robot repository, which includes documentation and source code.~~ This repository has been migrated to Stanford ASL's GitHub organization.
+Please visit the new repository at [StanfordASL/trunk-stack](https://github.com/StanfordASL/trunk-stack).